-So an application of Anthropocene insights calls for what indigenous cultures have been exploring for millenia.
-But exploring indigenous cosmologies cannot be undertaken as another wave of appropriation, feeding western actions from the repertoire of indigenous societies, but as a humble act of decolonialising western practices from their underlying assumptions of the few (human, particularly western actors) dominating the many (non-western humans, women, children, other beings, the living earth, forests and streams, matter).
-The approach to indigenous cosmologies hence should be undertaken in the way westerner should have approached all other beings: In asking to be received, in accepting to know less, rather than more.
+All western insights in term of the Anthropocene, therefore, would be painfully incomplete if they did not take into account what indigenous cultures have been exploring for millennia.
+This exploration, however, must not be another western appropriation.
+It needs to be a humble act of cleansing western patterns of thought and practice from their underlying assumptions of the few (human, particularly western actors) dominating the many (non-western humans, women, children, other beings, the living earth, forests and streams, matter).
+The approach to indigenous cosmologies hence needs to be undertaken in the way westerners should approach all other beings: In asking to be received, to be taught, in accepting to know less, rather than more.

 If we want to correct western ways through indigenous worldmaking, we better hurry up.
 Indigenous ways are dwindling.
-Indigenous people are those suffering most directly from eco-collapse, climate breakdown, and predominantly from the political terror, which is the precursor of more serious earth system failures.
+Indigenous people are those suffering most directly from eco-collapse, climate breakdown, and from the political terror, which is the precursor of more serious earth system failures.
+But this is not an utilitaristic call for urgency.
+Indigenous ways need to be conserved and protected, because their cosmological aim is to give life, and this is what we should try to do anyway.